zezutom/scrapit/README.md

         ├── w__api.php--action=query&format=json&continue=&titles=gleaning.mock
         └── w__api.php--action=query&format=xml&continue=&titles=gleaning.mock
 ```
 As you can see, both API calls were intercepted and their responses resolved into files.
 From this point on, any subsequent API calls will not incur additional roundtrips.
-Gleaner will return locally stored responses.
+Scrapit will return locally stored responses.
 On top of that, you are good to modify the captured data as you wish.
 There is absolutely no need to restart the server once modifications are made.

 Turns out there is a structure (JSON) to the captured content:
 ```